-I have been tested this technique over and over again, and when I don’t follow these steps, the cakey and dry concealer under my eyes came back again!
+I have tested this technique over and over again, and when I don’t follow these steps, the cakey and dry concealer under my eyes come back again!

 I hope you find this post helpful if so, please comment below your undereye experience, and if you do different tips that I don’t mention, please add them.

 Hey, Don’t forget to get your FREE Makeup guide for beginners ebook.
 Just click the pink button below!